Yan Kuznetsov

-Yan Kuznetsov (born 9 March 2002) is a Russian professional ice hockey defenceman currently playing with the Calgary Flames of the National Hockey League (NHL).
+Yan Kuznetsov (Russian: Ян Кузнецов; born 9 March 2002) is a Russian professional ice hockey player who is a defenceman for the Calgary Flames of the National Hockey League (NHL).

 Playing career

 As a youth, Kuznetsov played in his native Russia, within CSKA Moscow under-16 and under-18 programs before moving to North America to continue his development through the United States Hockey League (USHL) with the Sioux Falls Stampede and at the collegiate level.

-Following his freshman season with University of Connecticut in the Hockey East, Kuznetsov was selected in the second round, 50th overall by the Calgary Flames in the 2020 NHL Entry Draft.
+Following his freshman season with University of Connecticut in the Hockey East, Kuznetsov was selected in the second round, 50th overall by the Calgary Flames in the 2020 NHL entry draft.

 After his sophomore season, Kuznetsov concluded his collegiate career with the Huskies as he was signed by the Flames to a three-year, entry-level contract on 30 March 2021.
 He joined the Flames' American Hockey League (AHL) affiliate, the Stockton Heat to conclude the season.

-Kuznetsov split the 2021-22 season between the Heat and the Saint John Sea Dogs of the Quebec Major Junior Hockey League (QMJHL).
+Kuznetsov split the 2021–22 season between the Heat and the Saint John Sea Dogs of the Quebec Major Junior Hockey League (QMJHL).
 The Sea Dogs had previously selected Kuznetsov during the 2021 CHL Import Draft.

-He returned to the AHL for the 2022-23 season, skating in 63 games for the Flames' new affiliate, the Calgary Wranglers.
+He returned to the AHL for the 2022–23 season, skating in 63 games for the Flames' new affiliate, the Calgary Wranglers.

 On 5 January 2024, the Flames recalled Kuznetsov.
 He made his NHL debut on 9 January in a 6-3 win against the Ottawa Senators.
 Kuznetsov was returned to the Wranglers on 14 January following his lone appearance.

 On 12 August 2024, the Flames re-signed Kuznetsov to a one-year, $775,000 contract extension.